-In case you have material of interest to send him; Harry Warner, Jr. 423 Summit Avenue Hagerstown, MD 21740 by Frank Balzas
+In case you have material of interest to send him;

+Harry Warner, Jr.

+423 Summit Avenue

+Hagerstown, MD 21740

+by Frank Balzas

 What is a fanzine?
-In reality, it turns out to be whatever the editor wants it to be.
-There are a few things that sf fanzines have in common: they are published by people interested in fantasy and/or science fiction and/or fandom and/or publishing and/or communication.
-There are fans who have never read or now read very little science fiction, but everyone is interested in communication with other people on varied grounds.
-Science fiction and fantasy can serve (and usually does) as a common or general meeting ground, but, frankly, it is not discussed even a majority of the time.
-Here, I am speaking of all fanzines in general.
+In reality, it turns out to be whatever zines have in common: they are published by people interested in fantasy and/or science fiction and/or fandom and/or publishing read very little science fiction, but everyone is interested in fiction and fantasy can serve (and usually does) as a common or general meeting ground, but, frankly, it is not discussed even general.
 There are zines (even a shorter term for fan magazine) whose main concern is sf, fantasy, and the authors and concepts involved.
 There are others that never mention or seem to think about such things.

 Generally speaking, two differentiations are made between these two varying emphases: sercon and fannish.
-Keep in mind that the differentiation in this case is on subject matter and treatment--- i.e., types of material.
-A quick definition of these terms is: (1) Sercon-- material concerned with fantasy and science fiction, whether it be in criticism, dicussion, or review.
-(2) Fannish-- material concerned with the manifold aspects of fandom, the fans, their lives, their whatnots....
+Keep in mind that the differentiation in this case is on subject matter and treatment-i.e., types of material.
+A quick definition of these terms is: (1) Sercon-material concerned with fantasy and science fiction, whether it be in criticism, dicussion, or review.
+(2) Fannish-material concerned with the manifold aspects of fandom, the fans, their lives, their whatnots....

-Fanzines are usually"classified"by tags which purport to tell how material is handled by the editor.
+Fanzines are usually "classified" by tags which purport to tell how material is handled by the editor.
 The three basic "types" are genzine, personalzine, and apazine.